All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can GLP-1 medications cure Alzheimer's disease?

 No. No GLP-1 medication is approved to treat or cure Alzheimer's disease.
 The research is still in clinical trial stages.
 The EVOKE trial is testing whether semaglutide can slow cognitive decline in early Alzheimer's, but results are still pending.
-These medications should not be taken solely for cognitive protection at this time.
+These medications shouldn't be taken solely for cognitive protection at this time.

 How do GLP-1 medications affect the brain?